techidaily/site-media-tips/source/_posts/download-top-ranked-free-windows-10-media-players-with-dlna-support.md

 5KPlayer has fortifies itself to be one of the best [DLNA-compatible player](https://tools.techidaily.com/5kplayer/dlna/) to help turn your computer resilient for wireless streaming by way of DLNA, which means DLNA streaming movies, videos in 1080p HD or music in MP3 AAC across Android phone or smart TV is completely out of question as long as you have the free DLNA streaming tool.

-## First take a look at how to access media files on the Windows 10 DLNA client from Android devices:

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## First take a look at how to access media files on the Windows 10 DLNA client from Android devices:

 ### Part One: Install Windows 10 DLNA Client Software Free